wanyuenmei/quilt/stitch/README.md

 destroy the old container and boot a new one with the proper files.

 The files are installed with permissions `0644`.

+### Container.hostname()

+`Container.hostname` gets the container's hostname.
+If the container has no hostname, an error is thrown.

+### Container.setHostname()

+`Container.setHostname` gives the container a hostname at which the container can be reached.

+If multiple containers have the same hostname, an error is thrown during the vetting process.